A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Conclusion

 \section{Conclusion}

-We develop a unifying theoretical framework to analyse the conversion from CNNs to SNNs and, based on the framework, develop a new conversion method ECC of three techniques (CN, TRE, CMB) to explicitly control the currents, so as to optimise accuracy loss and energy efficiency simultaneously.
+We develop a unifying theoretical framework to analyse the conversion from CNNs to SNNs and a new conversion method ECC to explicitly control the currents, so as to optimise accuracy loss, energy efficiency, and latency simultaneously.
 By comparing with state-of-the-art methods, we confirm the superior performance of our method.
-Moreover, we study the impact of hardware deployment on the performance of our method, and confirm that our method is robust to it, which will make our method applicable to wider applications.
+Moreover, we study the impact of batch-normalisation, and show the robustness of ECC over quantisation.